 The vines soak up the sun during the long, dry summers thanks to the Mediterranean climate that provides around 3000 sunshine hours per year, together with an annual average temperature of 58°F (14,5°C).
 The harvest conditions are generally ideal, enabling the winegrowers to pick perfectly ripe grapes to produce the best wines.
 Unlike regions such as Bordeaux, rot and other vine diseases are not a problem for the majority of winegrowers as the Mediterranean influence moderates the scorching temperatures while the "Mistral" wind keeps the vines dry and free of pests.

-Coteaux d'Aix-en-Provence is the second largest winegrowing region of Provence, dating back as far as 600 BC.
-The wines produced here were greatly favoured by the Royal Courts of Europe in the 15th century.
+Coteaux d'Aix-en-Provence is the second-largest wine-growing region of Provence, dating back as far as 600 BC.
+The wines produced here were greatly favored by the Royal Courts of Europe in the 15th century.
 Covering about 9900 acres of land to the north and west of the town of Aix-en-Provence, it produces mainly rosé wine.
 But that's not all there is to see here, for every day is market day in Aix-en-Provence!
 Locals and visitors alike love to gather in the beautiful squares to hear the chatter of the merchants inviting them to taste their produce: fruit, vegetables, flowers, herbs and wine.

 Then it's time to cook!